 With the help of subjects list given above, you can wisely make a choice that whether you should appear in CSIR NET or not!

-To qualify these two exams, candidates must showcase their knowledge in General Aptitude Paper (Paper-1) and two other Subject Papers (Paper-2 and Paper-3).
+To qualify these two exams, candidates must showcase their knowledge in General Aptitude Paper and other Subject Papers.

-But the main difference comes when we look upon the Paper Pattern for CBSE UGC NET Exam and CSIR NET Exam.
+But the main difference comes when we look upon the Paper Pattern for NTA UGC NET Exam and CSIR NET Exam.

 Below we are providing you the complete paper pattern for the exams!
 You can check it and analyze the difference between the two.

-The CBSE UGC NET Exam is conducted within three different papers (Paper-I, Paper-II and Paper-III) whereas the CSIR NET Exam consists only a single paper with three different sections (Part-A, Part-B and Part-C).
+The NTA UGC NET Exam is conducted in two different papers (Paper- 1 and Paper – 2) in a single three hour duration whereas the CSIR NET Exam consists only a single paper with three different sections (Part – A, Part – B and Part- C).

 The Paper-I and Part-A consist the questions from General Aptitude and remaining two sections consist the questions from the opted subjects.